-Usually, when people choose to get help for addiction, it’s because they are experiencing consequences due to drug use.
+Usually, when people choose to get help for drug and alcohol addiction, it’s because they are experiencing consequences due to drug use.
 However, they may not yet be completely motivated to stay clean forever.
 Often, addictive behaviors are a means of managing and coping with negative emotions and situations.
 And, this means to cope with all that life throws at a person may not be something people are excited about giving up at first.

 Furthermore, the risk for relapse is over 50% for individuals in treatment.
-While this is unfortunate, working to reduce relapse risk during treatment can help individuals maintain sobriety.
+While this is unfortunate, working to reduce relapse risk during addiction treatment can help individuals maintain sobriety.
 The motivation for remaining sober is a huge part of preventing relapse.
 And, as the name of this therapy suggests, it works to offer individuals in treatment the motivation needed to ward off relapse.

 Finally, motivation is essential in helping individuals on the fence about sobriety.
 During these sessions, individuals can weigh the pros and cons of recovery for themselves.
 Additionally, they can emotionally and mentally prepare for the ups and downs of recovery will inevitably bring.
 This way, they’re motivated to begin their recovery journey regardless of what may come their way.

-There are three aspects to this type of therapy that all work to ensure each individual has the chance to benefit from sessions.
+There are three aspects to this type of addiction therapy that all work to ensure each individual has the chance to benefit from sessions.
 The three aspects of motivational interviewing include:

 Collaboration: Basically, this is the interviewing part of this therapy.
 However, rather than provoking thoughts or confronting uncomfortable emotions or situations, it’s a safe and open environment.
-This means that the therapist works to understand a client’s history through personal narrative rather than seem judgmental or confrontational.
+This means that the therapist works to understand a client’s history through a personal narrative rather than seem judgmental or confrontational.
 Basically, rather than controlling the narrative, the therapist acts as a supportive listener.

 Evocation: Other therapy techniques may challenge an individual to confront self-harming thoughts or behaviors.
 This may lead to defensive behaviors or avoidance during sessions.
 Motivational interviewing is a bit different.
 The goal is to persuade individuals to look for alternative ways of thinking, rather than pointing out the faults in their current thoughts, emotions, or actions.
-This way, individuals actually nourish their own desire to change aspects of their lives which may motivate recovery.
+This way, individuals nourish their desire to change aspects of their lives which may motivate recovery.